ludocode/onramp/core/cci/1-opc/README.md

+## Expression Evaluation

+Expression parsing in cci/1 is similar to cci/0.
+All expression functions emit code on the fly.
+When an expression parsing function returns, code to compute that expression has already been emitted.

+The code they emit places the result of the expression either in `r0` or on the stack.
+If the result type of the expression is an address or an integer that fits in a register (e.g. `char`, `short`, `int`, all pointers, all l-values), it is placed in `r0`.
+Otherwise (e.g. `long long`, all `struct` and `union` types), it is at the top of the stack.

+When an expression returns an l-value, the emitted code places the *address of* the value in `r0` instead of the value itself.
+The function `compile_lvalue_to_rvalue()` converts an l-value into an r-value.

+## Function Calls

+The calling convention for function calls is described in the [Onramp bytecode spec](../../../docs/virtual-machine.md).
+Any values that are not addresses and not integers that fit in a word are passed indirectly.

+The function call parser first reserves stack space for the return value if it is passed indirectly; the address will be passed as the first argument.
+It then parses the arguments.
+Each argument is copied (in full) to the stack, and argument types and offsets are stored in a list.
+Then, the function parser puts the first four arguments, or addresses to them if passed indirectly, in registers `r0`-`r3`.
+Finally each remaining argument, or address to it if passed indirectly, is pushed to the stack right to left.

+This mechanism supports passing and returning structs and `long long` integers by-value.

+There is no special behaviour needed for variadic functions.
+They use the same calling convention as regular functions.

 ## Emulated Structs

 This implementation does not use structs because they are not supported by omC.
 Instead we do a "poor man's struct": we emulate them using accessor functions.
 For example, suppose we wanted to write: